Skip to main content

 • No. of students admitted per year: 4

 • Entry requirements: All entry requirements are A-Level standard or equivalent, unless otherwise stated.
-Latin to A-Level or equivalent for the three-year course; less or no Latin for the four- year course.
-Some experience of Ancient Greek is desirable, but the Intensive Greek programme caters for those beginning from scratch.
+Latin or Classical Greek to A-Level for the three-year course.
+Some experience of Classical Greek is desirable, but the Intensive Greek programme caters for those beginning from scratch.
 Highly desirable are essay-based subjects and, particularly for those without experience of ancient languages, modern languages.

 • Typical offer: A*AA